kristoff-it/GSoC-2014-OBF/_posts/2014-06-08-loading-multiple-vcf-files.md

 2. Building and using indexes (this applies to the index needed for privates too!) becomes easier because we can both define 'record-level' indexes and 'sample-level' indexes effortlessly (as long as multi-indexes are supported by the DBMS).
 I will write more about that later.

 3. In the end, when querying, having a 'record' atom is the most natural way to describe what you want.
-The only difference is that some fields start having multiple values since different VCF files migth have different opinions (for example a record might have passed all filters in a VCF file, while its counterpart in another file might have not).
+The only difference is that some fields start having multiple values since different VCF files might have different opinions (for example a record might have passed all filters in a VCF file, while its counterpart in another file might have not).

 ### Multirecords ###